LaiaGasparin/aidl22_multimodal_sentiment_analysis/README.md

 ![alt text](report_img/video3.png)

-- Pretrained ResNet18 model yields to a good initial starting benchmark.
-- “Fearful” is wrongly classifed as “Surprised”
-- Adding the transformer does not yield to better results a priori
 - “Disgust” is the class with highest rate of TP.
+- “Fearful” is wrongly classifed as “Surprised”.
 - “Surprised” is predicted regularly misclassifying other emotion.
-High FP rate
+High FP rate.
+- - Pretrained ResNet18 model yields to a good initial starting benchmark.
+- Adding the transformer does not yield to better results a priori.

 ![alt text](report_img/video_2nd_3rd_iter_curves.png)